 By learning to take care of yourself, you're one less person the first responders need to worry about.

 If you can also help others, you are that special shining light guiding those others through trying times to safety and security.
+The MRC Response Activities diagram illustrates some of the many ways our members help out in a disaster.

 For Hezbollah, its cyberspace presence is of great importance, and is considered by both Hezbollah and Iran as an important weapon in the battle for hearts and minds.
 Hezbollah and Iran use the Internet for both internal information and indoctrination (in Lebanon, the Shi'ites and its own operatives) and external pro-Iranian propaganda (especially the Arab-Muslim world and the West).
 The network enables Hezbollah to circumvent the limitations placed on its other media (television, radio, the press) by the West, especially the United States.
 Click here for the full article.